Lakshaybogal/Learning-Resources/Docker.md

-Here’s the content you provided, formatted for clarity and readability:

 ---

-# Docker: A Powerful Platform for Application Development
+# Docker: A Powerful Tool for Development

 Docker is a powerful platform that enables developers to create, deploy, and manage applications within **containers**.
 Containers are lightweight, portable, and isolated environments that bundle an application with all its dependencies, ensuring consistent performance across different computing environments.
 This encapsulation allows developers to avoid the "it works on my machine" problem by providing a uniform environment for the application to run, regardless of where it is deployed.